microsoft/restler-fuzzer/docs/user-guide/Annotations.md

 ## Annotation format

-Below is an example annotation that includes all supported properties:
+Below is an example annotation that includes all supported properties.
+The ```except``` property may be either an object or an array with a list of except consumers.

 ```json
 {